mromerom/CS4320-FP/README.md

 ## Admin User
 To create an admin user for the site, you must edit the "createUser.php" file in `Website_Files`.
-1. On line 70, uncomment the switch option for an admin user.
+1. On line 72, uncomment the switch option for an admin user.
+The file has an instruction comment for it too.
 2. Using FileZilla, upload the edited "createUser.php" to the site (in `/var/www/html`).
 3. Access the createUser page of the site and create your admin user.
 4. Comment back out what you uncommented in step 1.